 Angled Tube Head

 Due to the anode heel effect, the x-ray beam is not uniform in the direction parallel to the anode-cathode axis of the x-ray tube.
-This is used in mammography by aligning the cathode over the chest wall end (thicker area to penetrate, higher energy beam) and the anode over the nipple end (thinner area to penetrate, lower energy beam).
+This property is used in mammography by aligning the cathode over the chest wall end (higher energy beam to image thicker area) and the anode over the nipple end (lower energy beam can penetrate thinner area).

 The x-ray set is a c-arm.
 The whole gantry rotates so that the tube and breast table remain opposite each other.

 Fixed Focus-Detector Distance (FDD)

 The set is designed for a single examination and the focus-detector distance (FDD) or focus-to-film distance (FFD) of 65-66cm is considered optimum.
 This set FDD is a compromise between lower patient doses (lower doses with higher FFDs) and higher film doses (lower exposures with higher FFDs).
 Also, higher FDDs require longer exposures for a fixed mA resulting in more movement unsharpness.

 The maximum force applied should be no greater than 200 N (approx. 20 kg weight).
 Standard compression forces are normally between 100 - 150 N. The compression plate is angled so that more of the breast is in contact with the compression paddle.

 Unlike in general radiography, only one type of examination is done meaning collimation creating fixed field sizes are all that are required.